Nats-ji/FSCMC/README.md

 # FSCMC: A Fully-synchronous Computer-mediated Communication App

-FSCMC is a program written with node.js, developed for my master's thiese.
+FSCMC is a program written with node.js, developed for my master's thesis.
 The key features of this program are:

   - Realtime message transmission (i.e. the interlocutors can read each other's message even when their opponent is still typing)
   - Support group size greater than two person
   - Have a detailed typelog system utilizing mongodb to record the precise time of each keystroke
   - Have a spectator mode for observers to spectate the conversations
   - Designed for conversation analysis

+You can visit the demo [here](http://demo.fscmc.efl-call.xyz/) ([Spectator View](http://demo.fscmc.efl-call.xyz/spec.html)).

 ### Usage
 Install `git`, `node.js`, `mongodb`